 Definition of Neurotransmitter

 The neurotransmitter comes into action once the synaptic vesicles rupture after coming in contact with the plasma membrane.
-The fusion causes release of chemical messengers, which can either excite or inhibit the nerve signal transmission towards the adjoining neuron.
+The fusion causes the release of chemical messengers, which can either excite or inhibit the nerve signal transmission towards the adjoining neuron.
 The chemical messengers bind with the corresponding receptors of the postsynaptic neuron.

 Neurotransmitters are packaged within the small spherical bundles known as synaptic vesicles.
 They are found towards the periphery of the axon’s endings.
-In the case of chemical synapses, the synaptic vesicles are small and round, whereas in electrical synapses the vesicles exhibit pleomorphic shape.
+In chemical synapses, the synaptic vesicles are small and round, whereas the vesicles exhibit pleomorphic shape in electrical synapses.